DomeDan/magnetic-tape-backup/README.md

 # HOWTO first run:
   * create a file containing the backup number, "echo 0 > backup.count" (or any other name as long as you change the variable)
-  * find what you want to backup, if its on a network-drive edit /etc/fstab so it will be mounted by this script edit the variables $BACKUPDIRSX to point at the directories you want to backup
+  * find what you want to backup, if its on a network-drive edit /etc/fstab so it will be mounted by this script edit the variables $BACKUPDIRS to point at the directories you want to backup
   * do a test-run with the -t flag
   * do a real-run with the -r flag